kayak/pypika/README.rst

 ^^^^^^^^^^^^^^

 The entry point for building queries is ``pypika.Query``.
 In order to select columns from a table, the table must first be added to the query.
-For simple queries with only one table, tables and and columns can be references using strings.
+For simple queries with only one table, tables and columns can be references using strings.
 For more sophisticated queries a ``pypika.Table`` must be used.

 .. code-block:: python